 MAN 334 Research Methods

-Ensures the ability to access, organize and analyze data, and have necessary tools to draw conclusions and make decisions.
+This course ensures the ability to access, organize and analyze data, and have necessary tools to draw conclusions and make decisions.
 Each student will select a topic and review the expectations and including dates for the Management Research Project.